 This is a Course-based Research Experience (CRE) class that will provide you with the chance to propose, design, and conduct your own research project, working on topics and seeking answers to questions that are currently unknown to science.

-The investigation of real-world medical problems using critical thinking, hypothesis driven experiments, and data analysis requires students to have a strong desire to learn how to conduct independent research, be highly motivated and resilient.
-The course will explore fundamental concepts in research design using human diseases, such as, cancer and liver disease as examples.
-Students will work individually or in small teams to develop a question relevant to experimental pathology.
+The investigation of real-world medical problems using critical thinking, hypothesis-driven experiments, and data analysis requires you to have a strong desire to learn how to conduct independent research, be highly motivated and resilient.
+The course will explore fundamental concepts in research design using human diseases, such as cancer and liver disease as examples.
+You will work individually or in small teams to develop a question relevant to experimental pathology.

 This CRE course will be conducted in a Hybrid format.
 The first 2 weeks will be virtual with you researching your chosen topic and learning about various scientific techniques that can be used to test your hypothesis.
 There will be two live sessions each week where we will discuss your projects and provide feedback on the experimental design.
 You will spend the next 3 weeks on-campus at Brown performing your experiments in our laboratory facilities.
 The course will culminate with you preparing a formal laboratory report and flash talk on your project.

 The course will employ a flipped classroom.
 Concepts will be taught using recorded mini-lectures, video clips, and reading assignments.
 Group discussion and individual meetings with the instructors will be conducted online to aid in the design of a novel experiment that has the best chance to produce meaningful, defensible data.
 You will be taught the scientific techniques relevant to your project upon arrival to campus and will then spend the rest of the course conducting independent research under the mentorship of the instructor and graduate-level teaching assistants.